How Much Can You Do at Tokyo Disney at Night?

 You can only buy evening passes via the Tokyo Disney website or app.
 This is important as this doesn’t always work well with foreign cards.

-If you’re buying a few days tickets in one go, start with buying the Evening pass.
-Even if it accepts your card at first, the site can get temperamental and block your card after you buy a couple of different tickets.
+If you’re buying several days’ tickets in one go, start with the Evening Pass.
+Even if the site accepts your card at first, it can get temperamental and block your card after you buy a couple of different tickets.

-Day tickets can be bought by other suppliers, but the evening passes can’t, so, get that one under your belt first then if your card gets refused you can always buy your day tickets from Klook.
-I
+Day tickets can be bought by other suppliers, but the evening passes can’t, so get that one under your belt first.
+Then, if your card gets refused, you can always buy your day tickets from Klook.

-f you have trouble buying from the Disney site, have a look at our guide to buying Disney tickets which might help as it explains how to get them to unblock your card if they can.
+If you have trouble buying from the Disney site, have a look at our guide to buying Disney tickets, which might help as it explains how to get them to unblock your card if they can.

 How Much are Evening Passes?